-If you are visiting Central West N.S.W you will find a wonderful hidden gem there – Mt Oriel Homestead.
-Or as it is known locally, Iandra Castle.
-And yes, it really is a castle and it just has to be seen to be believed.
+If you are visiting Central West N.S.W there is a wonderful hidden gem there that you will definitely want to check out.
+Mt Oriel Homestead, or as it is known locally, Iandra Castle dates back to the late 1800’s and it just has to be seen to be believed.

-Located about 11 kilometres from the small village of Greenethorpe or 45 kilometres from Cowra, Iandra Castle opens its doors to the public just a handful of times a year.
-But if you can, it really is worth planning your trip to the Central West around one of those open days.
+Iandra Castle opens its doors to the public just a handful of times a year.
+So if you can, it really is worth planning your trip to the Central West around one of those open days.

 The history surrounding Iandra Castle is a fascinating look into Australia’s pioneering past.
 The land that Iandra sits on was first purchased by Mr George Henry Greene, an Irish immigrant in 1878.
 The sizable piece of land that he purchased was estimated to be in the vicinity of 34,000 acres.